 In The Matrix, Neo is confronted with a crucial binary decision, symbolized by the choice between a red and a blue pill.
 As revealed in the sequels, this choice is, in itself, a part of a predetermined simulation—a much more Baudrillardian take.
 Morpheus presents Neo with this decision and advises him to trust his instinct that something is fundamentally wrong with the world.
 This guidance emphasizes the importance of an emotional rather than a logical conclusion, steering Neo to follow his feelings in making this pivotal choice.

 Once Neo makes his choice, the distinction between the matrix and reality is clear to him; it is a clear binary: reality and simulation.
 True love is still possible outside and even inside the matrix, even if it is predetermined.
 According to Baudrillard reality is a simulation echoing Kant, who does not grant us the access to the thing-in-itself, and of course Nietzsche, who tells us that there are only constructed values.
 Simualation is nothing bad or something to fear.
-It was always already there but the simulacrum (e.g. cave paintings, images) changed towards its own gravity towards its own perfection.
+It was always already there but the simulacrum (e.g. cave paintings, images) changed towards its own gravity; towards its own perfection.
 What Baudrillard feared is a world akin to the movie Minority Report.
 A world without reversability where everything is already decided in advance; a world without ambiguity.
 In a sense, Baudrillard feared the modern project that started with Plato by looking for some absolut truth or perfect idea.
-The perfect simulation gets rid of illusions and imaginations; it is too real; it is hyperreal; Therefore, Baudrillard does not fear the loss of reality but an exzess of it which would lead to the destruction of illusions and imaginations like the ‘technical perfection of sex’, i.e. pornography, leads to the removal of sexuality and intimacy.
+The perfect simulation gets rid of illusions and imaginations; it is too real; it is hyperreal; Therefore, Baudrillard did not fear the loss of reality but an exzess of it which would lead to the destruction of illusions and imaginations like the ‘technical perfection of sex’, i.e. pornography, leads to the removal of sexuality and intimacy.

 Reality and simulation aren’t opposed to one another.
 There are two sides of the same coin. – (Baudrillard, 2008)

 With this in mind, if we reexamine The Matrix it becomes clear that Baudrillard would describe it to be a pretty good simulation of the matrix.
 In a sense, the sign of simulation is re-integrated into the simulation itself.
-This reinterpretation highlights the film’s exploration of reality, perception, and the nature of choice, themes that resonate with Plato’s allegory but not with Simulacra and Simulation.
-Thus Baudrillard concludes:
+This re-integration highlights the film’s exploration of reality, perception, and the nature of choice, themes that resonate with Plato’s allegory but not with Simulacra and Simulation.
+Thus Baudrillard concluded:

 The radical illusion of the world is a problem faced by all great cultures, which they have solved through art and symbolization.
 What we have invented, in order to support this suffering, is a simulated real, which henceforth supplants the real and is its final solution, a virtual universe from which everything dangerous and negative has ben expelled.
 And The Matrix is undeniably part of that.
 Everything belonging to the order of dream, utopia and phantasm is given expression, ‘realized’.
 We are in the uncut transparency.
 The Matrix is surely the kind of film about the matrix that the matrix would have been albe to produce. – Jean Baudrillard